 The college experience is an opportunity for students to reinvent or refine the person they will ultimately become.
-For communication major, Molly Howard, Castleton revealed her strengths and helped to mold her ambitions for the future.
+For communication alumni, Molly Howard, Castleton revealed her strengths and helped to mold her ambitions for the future.

 “What topped it off most was that Castleton was the place I felt most comfortable,” said Howard.